WaterRower-UK/WaterRowerData-iOS/README.md

 Swift Package Manager is used to test and build this library:

  - `swift build` builds the sources into binaries
- - `swift test` buils and runs the tests
+ - `swift test` builds and runs the tests

 Open `WaterRowerData-iOS.xcodeproj` to start editing the source files.
 Open `iOS Example/iOS Example.xcworkspace` to view and run the sample